origin-1/gulp-eslint-new/README.md

 #### Legacy Options

 The following legacy options are provided for backward compatibility with [gulp-eslint][gulp-eslint].
+Some of them used to be available as top-level options previously, but in current versions of ESLint, they must be specified as child properties of a `baseConfig` or `overrideConfig` object.
-When `gulpESLintNew` is passed any of these options, it will map them automatically as shown in the table to match the new ESLint conventions.
+When `gulpESLintNew` is passed any legacy options, it will map them automatically as shown in the table to match the new conventions.

 | Legacy option     | Migrated to                     | Notes |
 |-------------------|---------------------------------|-|